Dr. Teitelbaum has been referred to as "the breast implant revision expert," and he has published articles as well as book chapters on this subject.

-His many videos explain his approach to many breast augmentation problems, and his before and after photos of breast augmentation revisions he has performed demonstrate that he is indeed a breast augmentation revision surgery expert.
+His many videos explain his approach to many breast augmentation problems, and his before and after photos of his Los Angeles breast augmentation revisions he has performed demonstrate that he is indeed a breast augmentation revision surgery expert.

 When scar tissue in the capsule that cradles the implants hardens around the breasts, this is called capsular contracture.
 It is a complication that can distort implant appearance, and also be somewhat uncomfortable or painful.
 There is no known cause for this condition, but, in the hands of a skilled physician such as Dr. Teitelbaum, it can be treated.
 When the capsule is removed, it's called a capsulectomy.

-There are ways that the risk of capsular contracture can be minimized, and Dr. Teitelbuam takes great care to apply these methods carefully during both his primary and revision surgeries.
+There are ways that the risk of capsular contracture can be minimized, and Dr. Teitelbaum takes great care to apply these methods carefully during both his primary, revision and capsular contracture treatment surgeries.